“Labor Omnia Vincit” McKay Law

 Follow Through With Treatment

-Continuous medical care strengthens the case.
+Continuous medical care builds the medical narrative.

 Get Imaging Studies as Needed

-MRI is essential for serious disc cases.
+MRI is typically the gold standard for disc injuries.

 Maintain Functional Capacity Documentation